adityasiwan/Object-Detection-in-an-Urban-Environment/README.md

 ![explore image 2](./images/data_exploration/2.png)

-We can see that the images contain the bounding box for all 3 classes[vehicle, pedestrian and cyclist] colored in red, blue and green respectively.
+We can see that the images contain the bounding box for all 3 classes[vehicle, pedestrian, and cyclist] colored in red, blue, and green respectively.

-Also, we can se that the images contain mostly vehicles followed by pedestrian and cyclist.
+Also, we can see that the images contain mostly vehicles followed by pedestrians and cyclists.

 #### Cross validation
-This section should detail the cross validation strategy and justify your approach.

 Once, we have the data ready we now need to split it into `training`, `validation` and `testing`.
 For this, `split_data` function is implemented in the `create_splits.py` file as :